 What is a Critical Line List or Stress Critical Line List?

 Stress Critical Line List or SCLL is a listing of all critical lines requiring attention from a piping stress engineer during the piping design phase.
-It is the the piping stress engineer’s responsibility to prepare one Critical Line List (CLL) by isolating the non stress critical lines from the stress critical line based the criteria provided in the stress analysis specification.
-All those critical lines are then categorized into some number of stress systems so that stress system number can be easily found out from the generated critical line list.
-The number of stress critical lines in each stress system is decided based on the engineering judgement of the stress engineer.
-Stress Critical Line List is an important deliverable from piping stress team.
+It is the piping stress engineer’s responsibility to prepare one Critical Line List (CLL) by isolating the non-stress critical lines from the stress critical line based on the criteria provided in the stress analysis specification.
+All those critical lines are then categorized into some number of stress systems so that the stress system numbers can be easily found out from the generated critical line list.
+The number of stress critical lines in each stress system is decided based on the engineering judgment of the stress engineer.
+Stress Critical Line List is an important deliverable from the piping stress team.
 The main inputs required from the stress critical line list preparation are:

 - Process Line List

 - Flexibility Specification or Stress Analysis Design Basis.

 Ideally, the critical line list should be updated as and when the process line list is updated.
 But to reduce frequent changes many organization prepares only three revisions of stress critical line list.
 Those: